hsachinraj/vsts-javavmlabs/HoLs/readme.md

 Once you get your team environment set up, you&#39;ll start working on an Intranet site for a fictitious company, MyShuttle.biz, where you&#39;ll update the site, deploy it and test it all with the VM you&#39;re using and Visual Studio Team Services.

-Prerequisites
+Target Audience
 -----------------------------------------

-1. **VSTS for Java on Linux VM 2016:** In order to complete this lab, you will need the VSTS for Java on Linux VM 2016 virtual machine provided by Microsoft.
-The virtual machine can be either downloaded and run locally on Hyper-V or can be instantiated and run on Azure.
-For more information on acquiring and using this virtual machine, please see the next section.
-2. **Target Audience:** The image and the accompanying hand-on-labs is for technical audience.
+The image and the accompanying hand-on-labs is for technical audience.
 As such, familiarity with Visual Studio Team Services, Java and Linux operating system would be preferred although it is not a strict prerequisite.

 Acquiring the VSTS for Java Linux VM 2016
 -----------------------------------------